unicef/react-webgl-leaflet/README.md

 # react-webgl-leaflet

 Will fill this out in depth shortly.
-In Brief, the ReactWebglLeaflet component takes three inputs:
+In brief, the ReactWebglLeaflet component takes three inputs:

 - A reference to the map it's embedded in
 - A geojson object with an array of features of type point.